(If you want a quick guide for beginners how to start investing in the Philippine stock market, you can download your free ebook here.)

 You only need your computer (or even a capable cellphone) and a fine internet connection, and boom!

-You see the business world unfolding in your computer screen, real-time and live!
+You see the business world unfolding on your computer screen, real-time and live!

 You see how the market moves.
 You see the most recent transactions.
-You see all the prices fluctuating.
+You see all the stock prices fluctuating every minute.
 You see foreign money movements and how other investors are responding.

 Practically all the information you need is on your screen and the option to buy or sell is with it.

-More importantly, you can make money right after digesting all this info with your swift trades.
+More importantly, you can make money right after digesting all this info if you make the right and profitable trades.

 When I started investing, I had Philstocks by Accord Capital Equities as my first broker.

 No special reason though.
 It’s just that when I researched online brokers in the Philippines, it was the first one I read that allows potential stock market participants to begin investing with just 5000 pesos.
-(I have shifted to COL Financial later on and opened accounts to other online brokers.
-Read related story My First Time.)
+(I have shifted to COL Financial later on and opened accounts with other online brokers.
+Read related story My First Time Investing.)

 (You see, you don’t need a big chunk of money to actually start investing.)

-But as you’ll soon know, other brokers have almost the same if not better offer.
+But as you’ll soon know, other online stockbrokers have almost the same if not better offer.

-COL Financial, BPI Trade, First Metro Securities, MakeTrade, BDO Nomura
+In this post, I want to highlight COL Financial, BPI Trade, First Metro Securities, MakeTrade, BDO Nomura, 2TradeAsia, AAA Equities

 COL Financial(formerly Citiseconline), which is more commonly known as COL will also allow you to open a trading account with just a minimum initial amount of Php 1000.

 They offer it to starters and even came up with an investing program called EIP – Easy Investment Program.
-The phrase may sound very fancy, but I think they just made up that term to attract small-time investors – a.k.a YOU and ME, versus those who can start with 25,000 big capital.
+The phrase may sound very fancy, but I think they just made up that term to attract small-time investors – a.k.a YOU and ME, versus those who can start with bigger apital.
 After all, both of them use almost exactly the same features of their online platform.

-BPI Trade, FirstMetroSec and BDO Nomura for example, offer the same online brokerage service with the only requirement of opening an account with their counterpart bank companies – BPI, Metrobank and BDO respectively.
-This bank account will then be linked to your stock trading account, allowing easy and convenient transfer of funds between the two accounts using online banking.
+BPI Trade, FirstMetroSec and BDO Nomura for example, offer the same online brokerage service with the only requirement of opening a bank account with their counterpart bank companies – BPI, Metrobank and BDO respectively.
+This bank account can then be linked to your stock trading account, allowing easy and convenient transfer of funds between the two accounts using online banking.

-If you’re an OFW or one who lives in the province far from Manila or other key cities, it’s als much easier now to open a trading account since since brokers also allow online application, that is the application can be processed and completed all online without the need for going to their office, which is the case for other brokers.
+If you’re an OFW or one who lives in the province far from Manila or other key cities, it’s also much easier now to open a trading account since brokers have started to allow online applications.
+This means the application can be initiated and completed all online without the need of going to their office, which is the case for other more traditional brokers.

 - How to open an account ONLINE in COL Financial